To request an interview with a DCEG investigator, contact the NCI Office of Media Relations:

 Read about Dr. Mbulaiteye's research on Burkitt lymphoma in the NIH Fogarty Global Health Matters newsletter.

 Watch Dr. Mbulaiteye discuss his research at the 2015 NIH Director’s Seminar Series.

 Read more about Dr. Mbulaiteye in the November 2011 Linkage newsletter.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Infections and Immunoepidemiology Branch|

 |Address:||NCI Shady GroveRoom 6E118|

-Dr. Mbulaiteye is a tenure-track investigator in the Infections and Immunoepidemiology Branch (IIB) in the Division of Cancer Epidemiology and Genetics (DCEG) at the national Cancer Institute (NCI).
-His research focuses on unraveling the role of infections, immunity, and genetic factors in the etiology of Burkitt lymphoma (BL) and Kaposi sarcoma (KS).
-BL and KS are endemic in Africa and their risk is substantially increased in the setting of human immunodeficiency virus (HIV) infection and/or acquired immunodeficiency syndrome (AIDS).
+As a senior investigator in the Infections and Immunoepidemiology Branch (IIB), Dr. Mbulaiteye focuses his research on unraveling the role of infections, immunity, and genetic factors in the etiology of Burkitt lymphoma and Kaposi sarcoma.
+Both of these malignancies are endemic in Africa and their risk is substantially increased in the setting of HIV/AIDS.

-HIV/AIDS and Cancer: Using record-linkage methods to investigate the risk of BL, KS, and other cancers in people with HIV infection in Uganda and other resource-poor settings (http://dceg.cancer.gov/iib/research/hivaids).
+Dr. Mbulaiteye is using record-linkage methods to investigate the risk of BL, KS, and other cancers in people with HIV infection in Uganda and other resource-poor settings.